cysouw/diathesis/text/c02_structure.md

 b.
 Ich finde das Projekt gescheitert.
 :::

-Likewise, the *lassen+Infinitiv* diathesis [@next], see [@sec:infinitive-lassen-causative] is also structurally a novative ~~[Ø › SBJ › OBJ]~~.
+The *lassen+Infinitiv* diathesis [@next], see [@sec:infinitive-lassen-causative] is also structurally a novative ~~[Ø › SBJ › OBJ]~~.
 This diathesis has multiple possible interpretations, among them also a causative reading [@next].
 However, in the example in [@nnext] the newly added nominative is allowing the action to happen, not causing it, so this diathesis can semantically be called a ~~permissive~~.
 This second interpretation typically happens with agentive intransitive predicates like *schlafen* 'to sleep', see [@sec:participles-restrictions].
 However, note that in both examples the other interpretation is also possible, albeit only is specially crafted contexts.

 ::: ex
 ~~Causative novative [Ø › SBJ › OBJ]~~